bu-cisl/High-Throughput-IDT/README.md

 MATLAB implementation of High throughput intensity diffraction tomography

 ### Getting Started
 This code is based on the paper "High throughput intensity diffraction tomography with a computational microscope" [PDF](https://www.osapublishing.org/boe/abstract.cfm?uri=boe-9-5-2130
 ).
 It implements closed-form inversion based on Tikhoniv regularization to recover 3D phase and absorption from 2D intensity measurements.

 ### Running the code
 MATLAB is required to run this code
 Run IDT_example.m

+### Dataset
+Raw data, saved as 16-bit image files in [LED_algae_data] (LED_algae_data) is required to use the provided code.
+Each data file is a cropped intensity image acquired by illuminating a single LED in the illuminaiton array.

 ### Abstract
 We demonstrate a motion-free intensity diffraction tomography technique that enables direct inversion of 3D phase and absorption from intensity-only measurements for weakly scattering samples.
 We derive a novel linear forward model, featuring slice-wise phase and absorption transfer functions using angled illumination.
 This new framework facilitates flexible and efficient data acquisition, enabling arbitrary sampling of the illumination angles.
 The reconstruction algorithm performs 3D synthetic aperture using a robust, computation and memory efficient  slice-wise deconvolution to achieve resolution up to the incoherent limit.
 We demonstrate our technique with thick biological samples having both sparse 3D structures and dense cell clusters.
 We further investigate the limitation of our technique when imaging strongly scattering samples.
 Imaging performance and the influence of multiple scattering is evaluated using a 3D sample consisting of stacked phase and absorption resolution targets.
 This computational microscopy system is directly built on a standard commercial microscope with a simple LED array source add-on, and promises broad applications by leveraging the ubiquitous microscopy platforms with minimal hardware modifications.